wayneyu/unblockMeSolver/README.md

 1. Each block, including the red block, can only be moved in the direction of the length of the block, i.e. a horizontal block moves horizontally and vertical block vertically.
 1. A block can be moved into any empty space that another block does not occupy.
-1. The objective of the game is unblock the red block and get it pass the right edge of the board.
+1. The objective of the game is to unblock the red block and get it past the right edge of the board.

 Fairly simple rules, but it can be fairly challenging to solve, especially trying to crack a puzzle within the optimal number of moves given, which in this case is 15.